Sheep milk is truly special; it is one of the most nutritious milks available and may be helpful for people with stomach or digestion intolerances.

 Sheep milk is naturally an A2-type milk, free from A1 beta-casein protein found in most cow milk which has been associated with digestive discomfort such as painful cramps and bloating.

-Sheep milk naturally contains up to 60% more protein and calcium when compared to goat and cow milk.
+Sheep milk naturally contains up to 60% more protein when compared to goat and cow milk.

 Sheep Milk is a complete protein source